 The Compensation Committee recommended and the board of directors approved stock ownership guidelines for directors and the executive management team in order to further align the interest of our directors and officers with those of our stockholders.
 Effective as of the consummation of our initial public offering, individuals have three years to reach the following stock ownership guidelines (as a multiple of base salary): (i) Chief Executive Officer: 5x, (ii) President and Chief Operating Officer: 3x, (iii) Executive and Senior Vice President: 2x, (iv) Vice President: 1x and (v) directors: \$400,000 worth of Company stock.
 Stock actually owned, as well as stock awarded under restricted stock awards, is included for purposes of satisfying these guidelines.
-No stock potentially exercisable under stock options is included.
-As of March 20, 2012, each of the named executive officers, as well as Ambassador Rooney, Mr. Parker, Ms. Pierce and Mr. Wolf, have achieved the stock ownership guidelines.
+No stock potentially exercisable under stock option awards is included.
+Based on the March 24, 2014 closing price of the stock, each of the named executive officers, our other officers and our directors have achieved the stock ownership guidelines.